600 days missing: The search for Summer Wells

-It’s been one year since Hawkins County child Summer Moon-Utah Wells went missing, and investigators are still trying to find out what happened.
+It’s been 600 days since Hawkins County child Summer Moon-Utah Wells went missing, and investigators are still trying to find out what happened.

 KNOXVILLE, Tenn.
-(WVLT) - It’s been one year since Hawkins County child Summer Moon-Utah Wells went missing, and investigators are still trying to find out what happened.
-To mark the occasion, Summer’s father, Don Wells, released a statement.
+(WVLT) - Monday marks 600 days since an Amber Alert was issued for Hawkins County child Summer Moon-Utah Wells, and investigators are still trying to find out what happened.

-Summer’s case took the country by storm last year, inspiring state and volunteer search efforts and an ongoing investigation.
+Summer’s case took the country by storm, inspiring state and volunteer search efforts and an ongoing investigation.
 The girl was first reported missing on June 15, 2021, at the center of a Tennessee Bureau of Investigation-issued Endangered Child Alert.
 A case earns this status when authorities decide there’s a concern for the child’s safety.

 Summer’s family, including parents Don Wells and Candus Bly, reported last seeing the girl around 6:30 p.m. that evening at her home.
 She was last seen wearing a pink shirt and grey shorts and may have been barefoot at the time.

 On June 16, authorities issued an Amber Alert on Summer’s behalf, meaning they thought she was in immediate danger.

 WVLT News was on the scene the entire day in Hawkins County, covering updates as soon as they happened.
 At a media briefing, Hawkins County Sheriff’s Office officials said investigators had not identified any suspects or vehicles of interest.
 By the end of the day, authorities had received 30 tips relating to the girl’s disappearance.
 Since then, that number has jumped to 2,200, TBI officials told WVLT News.